phalcon/documentation/docs/datamapper.md

 // FROM (SELECT inv_id FROM co_invoices) AS inv
 ```

-When we need to pass parameters, we can just add them to the subselect.
+When we need to pass parameters, we can add them to the subselect.

 ```php
 <?php